Reggie Collier

-Reginald C. Collier (born May 14, 1961) is a former professional American football quarterback.
+Reginald C. Collier (born May 14, 1961) is an American former professional football player who was a quarterback in the National Football League (NFL).
 Best known as a dynamic college football star, he had a short-lived professional career in both the United States Football League (USFL) and National Football League (NFL).
-He played college football at the University of Southern Mississippi.
+He played college football for the Southern Miss Golden Eagles.

-Early years
+Early life

-Collier’s grandparents, didn't allow him to play football until his junior year in D'Iberville High School, becoming a starter at quarterback before breaking his collarbone after playing in three games (all of them wins).
+Collier’s grandparents didn't allow him to play football until his junior year in D'Iberville High School, when he became a starter at quarterback, until breaking his collarbone after playing in three games (all of them wins).